Ugo Humbert: 2018: Grand Slam and ATP Tour debut, top 100

-2019: Wimbledon Fourth round
+2019: First tour-level semifinal, Wimbledon fourth round

-Humbert started the 2019 season at the Brisbane International.
+Humbert started the season at the Brisbane International.
 Getting past qualifying, he lost in the first round to Yasutaka Uchiyama.
 The following week, Humbert played at the ASB Classic in Auckland.
 He successfully qualified for the main draw.
 Once in the main draw, he drew lucky loser Pablo Cuevas, defeating him in straight sets for his first ATP match win of the year.
 He was defeated in the second round by Philipp Kohlschreiber.
-At the Australian Open, he fell in the first round to compatriot Jérémy Chardy in five thrilling sets.
+At the Australian Open, he fell in the first round to compatriot and future coach Jérémy Chardy in five thrilling sets.
 This match was the first match where a 10-point tiebreaker was used in the fifth set.